BuR4K97/CS458-CRM-Website/README.md

 Add java library files to the project path that are included in the "dependencies" folder.

+Run web application by using command: node appserver.js

-Run testserver api by using command: node testserver.js
+Run test api server by using command: node testserver.js

 Then run the junit tests that are written in java.